-- Oversee, review as needed and recommend Board approval of the Corporation Share Option Plan. - 2.
-The Committee may delegate, at its discretion, the plan's administration to members of the Corporation's senior management and employees. - Examine, oversee and recommend Board approval of stock option grants, specifically: - the people to whom options are granted; a. - b. the number of options granted; - the exercise price of the options; c. - the exercise period of the options; and d. - all other conditions relating to options granted. e.
+- 1. Oversee, review as needed and recommend Board approval of the Corporation Share Option Plan. - 2.
+The Committee may delegate, at its discretion, the plan's administration to members of the Corporation's senior management and employees. - 3.
+Examine, oversee and recommend Board approval of stock option grants, specifically: - a. the people to whom options are granted; - b. the number of options granted; - c. the exercise price of the options; - d. the exercise period of the options; and - e. all other conditions relating to options granted.